LibreCat/librecat.github.io/README.md

     make data
     make date

-Information about Catmandu Distribuions is build in directory `_data` and must be committed to update the website:
+Information about Catmandu Distributions is build in directory `_data` and must be committed to update the website:

     git add _data _config.yml
     git commit -m "autoupdate distributions"
     git push